 A Boeing 707 chartered by Nigeria Airways crashed after the right main landing gear collapsed while the plane was landing in high winds in Nigeria.
 It was the deadliest aviation accident in history at the time.

 January 27 – A U.S. Navy plane was shot down over South Vietnam – the last American fixed-wing aircraft lost in the Vietnam War.

 January 27 – Frontier Airlines hired the first female pilot for any modern-day U.S. airline, Emily Warner.
 On the same day, the airline also hired its first African-American pilot, Bob Ashby.

-On the way back at the end of that year, I flew in an Air India 747 – a jumbo jet! – from New York to London.
+On the way back at the end of that year, I flew in an Air India 747 – my first jumbo jet! – from New York to London.
 On the plane I read in an abandoned newspaper that Air India had been voted World’s Worst Airline – again.

 I have since learned this: ‘The years 1971-1973 were very bad for Indian Airlines.
 The 1971-1972 Pakistan War didn’t help.
 The airline reported a 45 million rupee loss in 1973, the carrier’s largest to that point.
 Exacerbating the aforementioned crises was the continual strike being waged by labor.
 Management, concerned by growing labor costs and inefficiency, eventually locked out many of its workers, operating only a skeleton schedule with a non-union workforce’.

 I notice groping is a problem on Air India and they now keep plastic handcuffs to bopha the culprits.
 I feel I have to report with some regret that none of those sari-clad hostesses groped me, despite their promises: